Home

 Tip: If a recipe calls for sifting several dry ingredients, just put all the ingredients in a mixing bowl and stir with a whisk.
 It is much quicker and easier.

 These scones are wonderful at breakfast or for a brunch item.
-I love them with either coffee or a great cup of tea.
+I love them with either a great cup of coffee or tea.

 Donna